 - 9H, analysis of how devices contribute to theme, and analysis of text evidence over summary

 - We focused on characterization and narrator’s point of view.
 Students also summarized, led discussions, and searched for FL

-Q4: Describe the most engaging activities that accompany your whole class novel studies.
+Q4: Describe the most engaging activities that accompany your studies of whole class novels.

 - Last year, author chats with Suzanne Young (The Program) and Betsy Cornwell (Mechanica).
 Students prepped all questions & thank you cards. https://twitter.com/teachnouvelle/status/836747948549685248/photo/1